-- Medigap Plan F is the most popular Medicare supplemental plan in Washington.
+- Plan F is the most popular Medicare Supplement plan.

-When Should I Apply for A Washington Medigap Plan?
+When Should I Apply for A Medicare Supplement Plan in Washington State?

-To apply for Washington Medigap insurance, you must meet the following conditions:
+To apply for a Medigap plans, you must meet the following conditions:

 - Be age 65

-- Be enrolled in Original Medicare Parts A and B
+- Enrolled in Original Medicare Part A and Part B

-The best time to buy Washington Medicare supplement insurance is within the first six months that you become eligible.
-The six-month window starts the month that you are 65 and enrolled in Part B. During your open enrollment period, you have certain protections, called guaranteed rights:
+The best time to buy a Medicare Supplement plan in Washington State is within the first six months following your enrollment in Part B. During your Medigap Open Enrollment Period; you have certain protections, called guaranteed rights:

-- Insurance companies cannot charge you higher rates based on your health history or status.
+- Can’t be charged higher rates based on your health history or status.

-- You lose Medigap coverage because your carrier goes bankrupt or ends coverage
+- Loss of Medigap coverage because your carrier goes bankrupt or ends coverage

-- You leave an employer’s group health plan, or the group plan ends its coverage
+- Leaving an employer’s group health plan, or the group plan ends its coverage

-- You move out of the service area covered by your Medicare supplement SELECT plan
+- Moved out of the service area covered by your Medicare Supplement SELECT plan

 - Your Medicare Advantage plan leaves Medicare, discontinues coverage in your area or you move from the coverage area

-- You drop coverage or leave a plan because the company deceived you or did not follow regulations in some manner
+- Drop coverage or leave a Medicare Supplement plan because the company deceived you or did not follow regulations in some manner

 You also have “trial” guaranteed rights in two situations: